vbs-plus/vbs-use/docs/functions/elements/useEventListener.md

 useEventListener(document, 'click', (evt) => { console.log(evt) })
 ```

-Use a ref as the event target, `useEventTarget` will unregister the previous event and register the new one when you change the target.
+Use a ref as the event target, `useEventListener` will unregister the previous event and register the new one when you change the target.

 ```ts
 import { useEventListener } from 'vbs-use'